satoshi/Artifactory-Client/README.md

     # Custom requests can also be made via usual get / post / put / delete requests.
     my $resp = $client->get( 'http://artifactory.server.com/path/to/resource' );

-Note on testing: This module is developed using Test-Driven Development.
-I have functional tests making real API calls, however they contain proprietary information and I am not allowed to open source them.
-The unit tests included are dumbed-down version of my functional tests.
-They should serve as a detailed guide on how to make API calls.

 # GENERIC METHODS